Student Success Funds

-- Legal Fees Emergency Funds are up to $300 - designed to provide financial assistance to students with the following extenuating expenses:
+- Financial Student Success Funds for Legal Fees - range from $300 - $495 designed to provide financial assistance to students with the following extenuating expenses:

 In order to be eligible for either emergency grant(s) students must meet all of the following criteria: